 The Firm's Business & Human Rights Interest Group continues to support our lawyers in providing assistance to our commercial clients on the legal and reputational risks and opportunities they face in addressing human rights issues in their operations and supply chains.
+This Group provides support to colleagues who have a modern slavery or human rights element as part of their mandate, and have incorporated human rights due diligence for capital markets transactions, for example.

-In 2020, our Responsible Business Working Group undertook a risk assessment of our internal operations.
+Our Responsible Business Working Group undertook a risk assessment of our internal operations.
 We identified high risk areas, like real estate, as well as our top suppliers and conducted a review of the contracts we have in place.
-Where we did not have appropriate contract language in place, we have drafted contract amendments that will be provided to these suppliers.
+We completed a risk assessment of our current top 400 suppliers and implemented appropriate contract language with many of our top 200 suppliers.